-- 5.3 As indications of suspected irregularities could arise in many different ways it is possible that any of the Combined Authority's officers could be the first to become alerted to a potential situation involving fraud or corruption. - Any officer, becoming aware of a potential financial irregularity must, under normal circumstances, report the situation to his/her line manager as soon as possible.
-The manager in turn should also report through the management structure and to Internal Audit as soon as possible. - 5.5 At the appropriate management level, which is normally Chief Officer, the situation must be reported to Internal Audit which will then inform the Treasurer and agree a course of action. - 5.6 Internal Audit will advise on and instigate such action as considered necessary for investigating the alleged irregularity.
-This will take into account whether the alleged financial irregularity warrants investigation by Internal Audit, whether the Police should be referred to immediately or whether the Combined Authority should conduct its own investigation. - 5.7 Where an allegation or suspicion of fraud concerns an officer of the Combined Authority and is considered sufficiently serious to be investigated, then an Investigating Officer will be appointed.
-As appropriate and agreed Internal Audit will investigate fraud involving accounting and other records, evaluate systems and internal control and collate evidence providing an opinion on allegations made.
-This will be reported to the Investigating Officer who will have overall responsibility in taking the investigation forward for disciplinary purposes and reported to the Treasurer where system weaknesses and control issues are involved.
-The Combined
+- 6.3 As indications of suspected irregularities could arise in many ways, it is possible that any officer of the Combined Authority's could be the first to be alerted to a potential situation involving fraud or corruption. - 6.4 Any officer, becoming aware of a potential financial irregularity must, under normal circumstances, report the situation to his/her line manager as soon as possible.
+The manager in turn should also report through the management structure and to Internal Audit as soon as possible. - 6.5 At the appropriate management level, which is normally Chief Officer, the situation must be reported to Internal Audit which will then inform the Treasurer to agree a course of action. - 6.6 Internal Audit will advise on and instigate such action as considered necessary for investigating the alleged irregularity.
+This will take into account whether the alleged financial irregularity warrants investigation by Internal Audit, whether the Police should be referred to immediately or whether the Combined Authority should conduct its own investigation. - 6.7 Where an allegation or suspicion of fraud concerns an officer of the Combined Authority and is considered sufficiently serious to be investigated, then an Investigating Officer will be appointed.
+As appropriate and agreed, Internal Audit will investigate fraud involving accounting and other records, evaluate systems and internal control and collate evidence providing an opinion on allegations made.
+The Investigating Officer will have overall responsibility in taking the investigation forward with the investigation outcome reported to the Treasurer, where system weaknesses and control issues are identified.
+The investigation officer will provide a report and make recommendations for management to take forward.
+Disciplinary actions arising from fraud or corruption would be managements responsibility.

-Authority will consider the full range of sanctions, disciplinary, regulatory, civil and criminal which will be applied as appropriate to each case.
-Where allegations are identified to have been made maliciously appropriate action will be taken.
+6.8 The Authority will consider the full range of sanctions, disciplinary, regulatory, civil and criminal which will be applied as appropriate to each case.
+Where allegations are identified to have been made maliciously, appropriate action will be taken.